-However, if this does not work or if the problem seems to be getting worse, contact a podiatrist for a full assessment and clinical treatment.
+However, if this does not work or if the problem seems to be getting worse, contact a podiatrist for a full assessment.
 An early diagnosis can make it easier to get rid of the fungus, significantly reduce recovery time, and prevent other parts of the body or other people from becoming infected.

 As nail fungus infections are resilient and can reoccur even after the application of multiple home remedies, we recommend prevention as the first line of defence to keep fungal infections at bay and seeking professional help when required.
 This is particularly urgent for those with compromised immune systems or chronic conditions such as diabetes.